Skip to main content

 Neighborhoods With Highly Rated School Access in Athens

-Many families choose neighborhoods specifically for school zoning or proximity to top-rated districts.
+Many buyers choose neighborhoods specifically for school zoning or proximity to top-rated districts.

-• Five Points (Athens): Sought-after for access to Barrow Elementary, one of Athens’ highest-regarded schools.
-Families also speak positively about Johnnie Lay Burks Elementary (formerly Chase Street) and Timothy Road Elementary.
+• Five Points (Athens): Sought-after for access to Barrow Elementary, one of Athens’ highest-regarded schools. local feedback indicates positive sentiment toward Johnnie Lay Burks Elementary (formerly Chase Street) and Timothy Road Elementary.

-• Oconee County (Watkinsville): Just south of Athens, Oconee County Schools rank among the top-performing districts in Georgia.
-Families often move to Watkinsville for these schools, though higher home prices reflect strong demand and higher area income levels.
+• Oconee County (Watkinsville): Just south of Athens, Oconee County Schools rank among the top-performing districts in Georgia. buyers often choose Watkinsville for these schools, though higher home prices reflect strong demand and higher area income levels.

 Private, Charter & Alternative Education Options